0xYahia/Front-End-Material/Study/javaScriptStd.md

 JavaScript: used to make web pages interactive.
 It can update and change both HTML and CSS.
 It can also calculate, manipulate and validate data.
 interpreter: a program that translates source code into machine code line by line.
 #----------------------------------------------------------------------------------------------------------------------------------------------------#
-#=> What diffrent between interpreter and compiler?
+#=> What different between interpreter and compiler?
 interpreter: a program that translates source code into machine code line by line.
 compiler: a program that translates source code into machine code all at once.
 #----------------------------------------------------------------------------------------------------------------------------------------------------#